TheGogy/sudoku-solver/README.md

 ### <a name="observations_1_blank_sudoku"></a>When given a blank sudoku, the solver always returns the same value.

 When the sudoku solver is given an array of zeros, it will consistently return the same solution, as it is the first solution it reaches.
 Why it is this specific solution, I am unsure.
-I have not found any explanation online, although I think it would be interesting to see if other implementations of exact cover reach the same solution when given an empty initial state.
+I have not found any explanation online, although I think it would be interesting to see if other implementations of algorithm X reach the same solution when given an empty initial state.

 ```
 [[4.
 7. 1.
 3. 8.
 6. 5.
 9. 2.]